ferreiraklet/ransomwareproject/README.md

 ### It is only for educational porposes!!!

-### Only for educationao porposes.
+### Only for educational porposes.
 If used in a bad way, I will not be responsible for your actions!